Visa Traveler

 Her cousin in London is getting married and she was invited.
 She decides to travel by herself since the kids are in school.

 She always traveled with family.
-Spent more or less the same amount of days on each trip.
+Spent more or less the same number of days on each trip.
 She has quite a few Schengen visas in her passport.
 She never overstayed any of her visas.

 How to build travel history for UK visa?